 For patients with a lower-limb prosthesis, maintaining body alignment (eg, wearing only shoes with a similar heel height)

 However, even with a good fit, problems can occur.
-The stump changes in shape and size throughout a day, depending on activity level, diet, and the weather.
+The residual limb changes in shape and size throughout a day, depending on activity level, diet, and the weather.
 Thus, there are times when the interface fits well and times when it fits less well.
 In response to such ongoing changes, people can help maintain a good fit by switching to a thicker or thinner liner or sock, by using a liner and a sock, or by adding or removing thin-ply socks.
-But even so, the stump’s size may vary enough to cause skin breakdown.
-If there are signs of skin breakdown, patients should promptly see a health care practitioner and a prosthetist; when possible they should also avoid wearing the prosthesis until it can be adjusted.
+But even so, the residual limb’s size may vary enough to cause skin breakdown.
+If there are signs of skin breakdown, patients should promptly see a health care professional and a prosthetist; when possible they should also avoid wearing the prosthesis until it can be adjusted.
 (See also Loosening of the Prosthesis Loosening of the Prosthesis The prosthesis socket may become loose because of Morphologic changes in the residual limb (eg, atrophy, fluid volume change) Mechanical problems with the prosthesis Mechanical problems may... read more .)